foxssake/vest/docs/user-guide/writing-tests.md

 The function body contains the test case implementation.

+Methods don't support nested suites.

 ### Suite name

-Each suite and test case defined inside the class is part of the suite that belongs to the test class.
-There's different ways to set the suite name.
+Test classes are represented as test suites.
+There's different ways to set this suite's name.
 In order of precedence:

 1. Implement `get_suite_name()`:
     ```gdscript